Special Collections Libraries Teaching Fellows

 All events are scheduled to take place in the Richard B. Russell Special Collections Libraries Building, University of Georgia, 300 South Hull Street, Athens, Georgia.

 The SCL Fellows program is open to all full-time UGA faculty (both tenure and non-tenure track) who will be instructor of record for their archives-centered course.
 Participants must teach their new or revamped archives-centered course within 18 months of completing the program.

 Application and Selection Process

-Applications for this program are typically accepted during the Fall semester and are reviewed by the program’s instructional team.
+Applications for this program are typically accepted through the beginning of the spring semester and are reviewed by the program’s instructional team.
 Applicants participate in an interview process with the instructional team before the cohort is constructed and decisions are communicated.

 Up to twelve faculty members are selected each year.
 Demonstrated passion for and commitment to excellence in teaching is a key factor in selection.